Please read this important update from the CDC:

 International Health Certificates

 If you are traveling with your pet internationally, you will need to research the necessary requirements.
 Every country has different requirements and they can change with little or no notice.
 It can take several months and multiple visits to a veterinarian to complete this process.
+For this reason, we ask you to schedule a pre-travel appointment once you know where (and approximately when) you will be traveling, so we can review your pet’s records, the country’s requirements and begin preparing the health certificate to make sure you will be ready for trip!
 Please note that international health certificates can take much longer than a regular vet visit, so please inform the receptionist the purpose of your visit when scheduling so we can ensure we give your pet the adequate amount of time and attention required.
 When scheduling your appointment, please indicate where you will be traveling to, and any stops along the way where you will be leaving the airport.
 When you arrive at your appointment, please have the address of your final location, and any previous medical records for your pets.

 For questions regarding International Health Certificates go to www.aphis.usda.gov/vs/ncie/iregs/animals/.
 It may also be helpful to contact the embassy for the country you will be traveling to.